0x444454/mandelbr8/README.md

 ### C128 80 column mode:
 - First pass: 80x50, 16 colors
-- Second pass: [not yet supported]
+- Second pass: [not yet supported].
+Note: The 80x50 text mode is experimental and has not been tested on a CRT display.

 # ALGORITHM